yext/search-core/docs/answers-core.verticalsearchrequest.verticalkey.md

 ## VerticalSearchRequest.verticalKey property

-The key associated with the vertical
+The key associated with the vertical.

 <b>Signature:</b>